info-icon

 MRI

-14 Worsening of ≥1 point as compared with last visit when the last visit score was ≥1 as measured in at least 2 of the relevant FSS (pyramidal, bladder/bowel, sensory) and a new Gd-enhancing or new/enlarging T2 MRI lesion in the spinal cord
+14 Worsening of ≥1 point as compared with last visit as measured in at least 2 of the relevant FSS (pyramidal, bladder/bowel, sensory) and a new Gd-enhancing or new/enlarging T2 MRI lesion in the spinal cord

 15 Worsening of ≥0.5 points score as compared with last visit if the previous score was ≥5.5 as measured by EDSS and a new Gd-enhancing or new/enlarging T2 MRI lesion in the spinal cord